ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 type latitude_longitude = float * float
 ```

-This is mostly useful as a means of documentation or to shorten long-type expressions.
+This is mostly useful as a means of documentation or to shorten long type expressions.

 ## A Complete Example: Mathematical Expressions